salilab/imp/modules/rmf/dependency/RMF/doc/Library.md

 RMF::FileConstHandle::get_node_handle_from_association(),
 RMF::NodeConstHandle::set_association() and
 RMF::NodeConstHandle::get_assocation() can be used to take advantage of this.
-The idea is that one can store pointers to the programatic data structures corresponding to the nodes and so avoid maintaining ones own lookup table.
+The idea is that one can store pointers to the programmatic data structures corresponding to the nodes and so avoid maintaining ones own lookup table.
 Any function used in an association must support a `get_uint()` function.
 An implementation is provided for pointers.